Gautschi-type and implicit-explicit integrators for constrained wave equations: Introduction

 In the undamped case $\damp = 0$, also Gautschi-type integrators provide a powerful tool for the time integration of wave-type equations.
 These methods follow the methodology of exponential integrators in the parabolic setting~\cite{HocO10}.
 Hence, the idea is to integrate the linear (stiff) part in an exact manner, which allows large time steps that are not restricted by the frequencies of the differential operator.
 For second-order wave-type systems (without a constraint), Gautschi-type integrators were developed in~\cite{Gau61,HocL99,Gri02}.
 For this, one considers the first-order formulation and applies the variation-of-constants formula.
 The combination of the resulting formula for times $t+\tau$ and $t-\tau$ and an approximation of the integral term by the simplest left/right rectangle rule finally yields an efficient two-step time integration scheme.
 In the same way as exponential integrators rely on an efficient computation of the matrix exponential applied to a vector~\cite{MolV78}, Gautschi-type integrators are based on the cosine of a matrix (applied to a vector).
 Also this can be realized efficiently~\cite{HigA10}, e.g., by using Krylov subspace methods~\cite{EieE06,CorKN24}.

-In this paper, we aim to translate these two concepts to wave-type equations~\eqref{eq:wave_intro} under a linear constraint.
+For general constrained systems, one often considers algebraically stable Runge--Kutta methods~\cite{HaiLR89,KunM06,AltZ18}.
+These methods, however, do not take advantage of the given saddle point structure.
+Related approaches for systems of first order include splitting methods~\cite{AltO17}, (discontinuous) Galerkin methods~\cite{VouR18,AltH21}, as well as exponential integrators~\cite{AltZ20}.
+In this paper, we aim to translate the previously mentioned concepts to wave-type equations of the form~\eqref{eq:wave_intro} under a linear constraint.
 For the construction of our novel PDAE integrators, we decompose the solution as in~\cite{EmmM13}.
-This means that we consider the part of the solution, which lies in the kernel of the constraint operator, separately.
+This means that we consider the part of the solution that lies in the kernel of the constraint operator, separately.
 For the IMEX scheme, we use the half-step formulation from~\cite{HocL21} and impose the linear constraints only on the time derivative of the solution such that the solution $u$ satisfies the constraint exactly.
-This leads to a method which requires (after the spatial discretization) the solution of two (linear) saddle point problems in each time step, one including the mass and one the stiffness matrix.
+This leads to a method that requires (after the spatial discretization) the solution of two (linear) saddle point problems in each time step, one including the mass and one the stiffness matrix.